realead/solinks/README.md

 ##### Python specific

-  * different build-options for different cpp-files https://stackoverflow.com/a/59364990/5769463
+  * different build-options for different cpp-files/ building c and c++ in the same project https://stackoverflow.com/a/59364990/5769463
   * building a static library in setup and then linking extensions against it https://stackoverflow.com/q/57673283/5769463
   * PYTHONHOME/PYTHONPATH for embeded interpreters https://stackoverflow.com/q/56857449/5769463
   * use third party so/dll in C- or Cython-extension: https://stackoverflow.com/q/63804883/5769463